 Biodiversity is declining, even in Switzerland.
-We provide the scientific basis for protecting endangered species and monitoring the quality of habitats of national significance.
+We provide the scientific basis for protecting endangered species and monitoring the quality of various habitats.
 For nature reserves, we research the social and economic impacts.

-Changes in land use, loss of habitats and climate change all have a negative impact on biodiversity in Switzerland and around the world.
+Changes in land use, loss of habitats, nitrogen input and climate change all have a negative impact on biodiversity in Switzerland and around the world.
 As a result, the Red List of Threatened Species is getting longer, while the viability and adaptability of ecosystems are declining.

-We examine the relationships between endangered species and their habitats and develop approaches to protect these species.
-Our focus is on forest organisms, such as forest insects, bats and forest birds that require particular conditions in which to thrive, such as capercaillies, hazel grouse and woodcocks.
-We also examine the biodiversity of urban gardens.
-We combine field data with extensive remote sensing data.
-This allows us to develop computer models for species distribution and the potential for suitable habitats, and provide the basis for conservation measures.
+We examine the relationships between endangered species and their habitats and develop approaches for their protection.
+Our focus is on forests and urban environments.
+We combine field data with remote sensing data.
+This allows us to develop models for species distribution and the potential for suitable habitats, and provide the basis for conservation measures.

 Research for real life

-Many animal and plant species are endangered because their habitats are being reduced in size.
+Many animal and plant species are endangered because their habitats are being reduced in size and quality.
 In order to be able to protect these habitats more effectively, the Swiss government has designated biotopes of national significance: dry meadows and pastures, alluvial areas, bogs and fens, and amphibian breeding sites.
-In collaboration with the Federal Office for the Environment (FOEN), the WSL is examining whether these biotopes are developing in line with conservation aims and whether they are being maintained in terms of surface area and quality.
-This Monitoring the Effectiveness of Habitat Conservation in Switzerland – designed for long-term monitoring – also serves as an early warning system for federal and cantonal authorities.
+In collaboration with the Federal Office for the Environment (FOEN), WSL is examining whether these biotopes are developing in line with conservation aims (Monitoring the Effectiveness of Habitat Conservation in Switzerland WBS).

-Thanks to many years of cooperation with federal and cantonal agencies, we know exactly where the problems lie in reality.
-We coordinate research projects with the requirements of conservation and edit our research results for use in practice.
+We foster a long-term cooperation with federal and cantonal agencies, edit our research results for use in practice and advise the federal government, cantons and other stakeholders.
 Researchers from the WSL are involved in activities such as drawing up action plans for species protection, and provide the scientific basis for Red Lists and networking concepts.

 Conservation measures are sometimes met with opposition from the public because they are expensive or because they restrict cultivation or recreational use.
-This applies in particular to nature reserves, which are a key method of conservation.
-Using economic and social science methodologies, we research the social and economic impacts of parks of national importance and of other protected areas.
+Using economic and social science methodologies, we research the social and economic impacts of conservation measures such as protected areas.
 Where conflicts arise, we examine the effectiveness of various possible solutions.